 As the MuteMeister, I performed countless restorations on vintage mutes.
 Before curtailing those activities in 2016, I spent literally thousands of hours restoring about every make and model of mute ever manufactured.
 This taught me much regarding the subject of brass instrument mutes.
-Thus, when I finally made the decision to operate as a mute designer, and give up commercial restorations, a new set of brass instrument mutes emerged.
+Thus, when I finally made the decision to operate as a mute designer, a new set of brass instrument mutes emerged.
 Manufactured by Warburton Music Products, we now present the new MuteMeister line.

 Going with Terry Warburton and Warburton Music Products was, without question, the right direction for MuteMeister with regard to research and development, manufacturing and marketing.
 In addition to Terry's experience with creating his own line of mouthpieces, trumpets, and "Woody Mutes," he demonstrates versatility as an inventor of products for a variety of musical instruments.
 With our new endeavor, along with his dedicated work ethic, it also helps that Terry and I have been friends for over 40 years.